If you are the parent of a transgender teen, this book will help you understand what your child is feeling and experiencing.

 Accepting Dad is a blog of one parent's journey to acceptance of transgender with listings of resources and support groups for parents as well as books for gender-nonconforming (or gender-variant, or transgender) children.

-Parents and Friends of Lesbians and Gays: Since 2002, PFLAG has a Transgender Network focused specifically on promoting the health and well-being of transgender persons, their families and friends.
+PFLAG (Parents and Friends of Lesbians and Gays): Since 2002, PFLAG has a Transgender Network focused specifically on promoting the health and well-being of transgender persons, their families and friends.
 If there is a local PFLAG chapter in your area, you are welcome to attend as the parent of a transgender teen.

-Gay, Lesbian, and Straight Education Network is the largest national education organization working to ensure safe schools for all students.
+GLSEN (Gay, Lesbian, and Straight Education Network) is the largest national education organization working to ensure safe schools for all students.
 Go to GLSEN's Transgender Student Support page for a webinar for educators and publications for parents, students and educators.

 Trevor Space is a free, monitored social and peer networking site for LGBT youth ages 13-24.